SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: Introduction

-Contributions of this paper can be summarized in the following four aspects: \begin{itemize} \item We investigate the importance of the parameters in pre-trained diffusion models, revealing the temporal ineffectiveness and potential effectiveness of the parameters with the smallest absolute weight, which motivates us to make full use of these parameters. \item We propose SaRA, a novel efficient fine-tuning method based on progressive sparse low-rank adaptation, where a nuclear-norm-based low-rank loss is employed to effectively prevent model overfitting, and a progressive training strategy is introduced to make full use of the ineffective parameters, therefore enabling the model to learn new knowledge without influencing the original generalization ability.

-\item We propose unstructural backpropagation, which separates trainable parameters as leaf nodes from the model, allowing gradients of the entire model parameters to flow into a small set of trainable parameters, and avoids the need for retaining gradients for the entire parameter matrices.
-This approach resolves the high memory consumption problem of selective PEFT methods and surpasses LoRA in memory efficiency (save more than 40\% GPU memory than LoRA and selective PEFT methods). \item We efficiently encapsulated and implemented our method in a single line of code modification, which significantly reduces the coding overhead associated with fine-tuning pre-trained models.
+Contributions \yr{of this paper} can be summarized in the following \yr{four aspects}: \textbf{\textit{1)}}\hut{We investigate the importance of the parameters in pre-trained diffusion models, revealing the temporal ineffectiveness and potential effectiveness of the parameters with the smallest absolute weight, which motivates us to make full use of these parameters.} \textbf{\textit{2)}} \hut{We propose \zjn{SaRA}, a novel efficient fine-tuning method based on progressive sparse low-rank adaptation, enabling the model to learn new knowledge without influencing the original generalization ability. } \textbf{\textit{3)}} \hut{We propose unstructural backpropagation, which resolves the high memory consumption problem of selective PEFT methods and surpasses LoRA in \yr{memory} efficiency (save more than 40\% GPU memory than LoRA and selective PEFT methods)}. \textbf{\textit{3)}} \hut{We efficiently encapsulated \yr{and implemented} our method in a single line of code modification, which significantly reduces the coding overhead associated with fine-tuning pre-trained models. }